-Kubernetes is a container management technology that we use for handling containerized applications in various types of platforms like physical, cloud and virtual infrastructure.
+Kubernetes is a container management technology that we use for handling containerized applications in various types of platforms like physical, cloud, and virtual infrastructure.
 Kubernetes is a freeware system that assists in handling and creating containerization of applications.
-In this article, you will learn about the different functionalities and features of Kubernetes.
+In this What is Kubernetes article, you will learn about the different functionalities and features of Kubernetes.

 Container Orchestration handles the life cycles of the containers, specifically in big dynamic environments.
 Software teams employ container orchestration for controlling and automating different tasks like:

 Supplying and Implementing Containers

 Following are the important components of the Node that are required to interact with Kubernetes Master:

 For every node, we require the Docker component and it helps in executing the containers of the encapsulated applications.

 Kubelet Service is a tiny service that is accountable to retransmit the data from and controlling pane service.
 It communicates with “etcd” stores for reading configuration details and master values.

 The Kubernetes Proxy Service runs on every node and assists in building services accessible to the explicit host.
 It assists in sending the requirement to appropriate containers and has the ability to perform basic load balancing.